 Before printing your final work, you need to print one on a smaller scale to verify how it looks, if the bleed is ok, and if it’s readable.

 Your document has to have a bleed of at least 3 mm from the edge of the paper.
-This will avoid some images to get modified if they need to fit each other in.
+This will avoid some images to get modified if they need to fit each other.
 It also plays an important role when you’re going to cut a flyer.

 Final Words: Printing Tips For Graphic Designers

-Another good advice is to do timing to your printer.
-It’s a great way to know if you can accomplish the work by due date if you are short of time.
+Another good piece of advice is to do timing to your printer.
+It’s a great way to know if you can accomplish the work by the due date if you are short of time.

 Just by following these simple printing tips for graphic designers, you will save a lot of money and time.
 Remember time is money!